taw10/crystfel/doc/man/align_detector.1.md

 and is less stable.
 Add option **--out-of-plane-tilts** to additionally refine the panel **tilts** out of the x-y plane, which is even less stable.

+The overall detector z-position (camera length) is usually quite strongly correlated with the crystal cell parameters, making it difficult to refine.
+With high-resolution data, it can be possible, however.
+To refine the overall camera length, add **--camera-length**.
+Without this option, the overall camera length will not be altered, even with **--out-of-plane**.
+Instead, only the z-positions of the panels relative to one another will be refined.

 **align_detector** relies on the program **pede** from the Millepede-II package.
 Usually, this will be installed as part of the CrystFEL installation procedure.
 If not, it can easily be installed from the Millepede-II repository